awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-websiteconfiguration-routingrules.md

 # AWS::S3::Bucket RoutingRule<a name="aws-properties-s3-websiteconfiguration-routingrules"></a>

 Specifies the redirect behavior and when a redirect is applied\.
-For more information about routing rules, see [Configuring advanced conditional redirects](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html#advanced-conditional-redirects) in the *Amazon Simple Storage Service User Guide*\.
+For more information about routing rules, see [Configuring advanced conditional redirects](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html#advanced-conditional-redirects) in the *Amazon S3 User Guide*\.

 ## Syntax<a name="aws-properties-s3-websiteconfiguration-routingrules-syntax"></a>